wfercosta/wfercosta/README.md

 ## About me

-Software engineer @ [ciandt.com](http://ciandt.com), technology enthusiast, non-stop reader, blogger, gamer, sports practitioner and half marathon runner.
+Product Owner @ [Itau Unibanco](http://www.itau.com.br), Software Engineer by passion, technology enthusiast, non-stop reader, gamer, sports practitioner and half marathon runner.
 I have been on this journey as a software engineer since 2004, working as a software architect, backend developer and frontend developer.
 I am passionate about subjects related to software design and architecture, development process, good practices, testability and devops.
 And if I can say one thing, it is that I am not restricted to technologies, programming languages and frameworks.

 ### Techs

 - **Languages:** Java, Python, Javascript, TypeScript and GoLang;
-- **Frameworks:** ReactJS, React Native, AngularJS, Spring Framework;
+- **Frameworks:** Spring Framework, ReactJS, React Native;
 - **Runtimes:** Spring Boot, NodeJS;
 - **Persistence:** MySQL, MariaDB, MSSQL, Postgresql, Redis, MongoDB;
 - **Integration & messaging:** RabbitMQ, Apache Camel, Spring Integration;